ProjectElixir-Devices/Changelogs/instantnoodlep.md

 - CTS passes and banking apps working
 - Switched back to evox perf kernel
 - Switched to newer implementation of hardware oplus and op extras

+### v3.10 Instantnoodlep

+- Selinux is Enforcing
+- Build is encrypted
+- CTS passes and banking apps working